zhangKoa/Zhangwhhoumiandoushixiadade/README.md

 <details>
   <summary><b> ✨ About Me</b></summary>

-#### 👋 Hi there!

-I'm a research graduate specializing in **medical image analysis**.
-When I'm not debugging neural networks or fine-tuning hyperparameters, you'll find me at the gym hitting my fitness goals.
-Coding, fitness, and coffee power my everyday life.

-**What I do during the day**:
-- Developing innovative deep learning models for medical imaging tasks.
-- Crafting efficient, elegant solutions for complex problems in AI and beyond.

 **What I enjoy in my free time**:
 - Building side projects that combine tech and creativity.
 - Creating Vlogs about fitness, coding, and the journey of personal growth.